heilcheng/heilcheng/README.md

 # Hailey Cheng (@heilcheng)

-This profile showcases selected projects at the intersection of AI, drug discovery, and open-source tooling.
+This profile showcases selected projects at the intersection of LLMs, drug discovery, full-stack development, and open-source tooling/tutorials.

 [gemma-benchmark](https://github.com/heilcheng/gemma-benchmark):
 An evaluation suite for Google's Gemma models across academic LLM benchmarks, with quantization support and efficiency profiling.